tsankashvili/dev-bookmarks/README.md

 - [codrops](https://tympanus.net/codrops/) - Codrops is a web design and development blog that publishes articles and tutorials about the latest web trends, techniques and new possibilities.
 - [Superhero.js](http://superherojs.com/) - Creating, testing and maintaining a large JavaScript code base is not easy — especially since great resources on how to do this are hard to find.
 - [freefrontend](https://freefrontend.com/) - Free hand-picked HTML and CSS code examples, tutorials and article
+- [bitsofco](bitsofco.de) -  Articles on Frontend Development.
+All articles are written by Ire Aderinokun, Frontend Developer and User Interface Designer.

 ## Tools